 If you're just starting out with jewellery making, it is great to start with designs using glue.
 Flat plates are incredibly easy to use and are great for instant designs.

-Once you've found similar pieces of sea glass, simply scratch the surface of your glass with sandpaper (this will make the glue stick better).
+Once you've found two similar pieces of sea glass, simply scratch the surface of your glass with sandpaper (this will make the glue stick better).
 Place a little bit of glue onto the flat plate, set your sea glass and leave to firmly set before wearing.

 At Kernowcraft, we have a whole range of bell caps to choose from including sterling silver, plated and 9ct gold.